 The flyovers are part of research by two federal security agencies to set baselines for radioactivity in the event of a nuclear accident or terrorism.
 The helicopters will fly a grid pattern about 300 feet above the ground, covering about 70 square miles for the Department of Homeland Security and the National Nuclear Security Administration.
 The Bay Area scans will include the areas near the Oakland-Berkeley border, along the coast in Pacifica and several areas in San Francisco.

 BLOOD, Associated Press.
 Sen. Boxer seeks documents about San Onofre generator changes.
 Edison to brief Senate staff on San Onofre.
 Operators of the sidelined San Onofre nuclear plant will brief Senate staff in Washington this week in response to concerns over equipment design changes and how they were reviewed.

 The chairman, Gregory Jaczko, will tour the plant with California Sen. Dianne Feinstein, and talk to reporters afterward.
 Southern California heating up as public and utility head for face-off over repairs.
 A report authored by Fairewinds Associates warns that a more detailed study is needed on the alloy tubing in the plant’s steam generators before the twin reactors at San Onofre are restarted, according to The Associated Press.

+It was stupid.
+Fortunately, I learned several lessons about a car's engine.
 PROTESTERS TO CALL FOR SHUT-DOWN OF SAN ONOFRE AT SEMPRA HEADQUARTERS AFTER SENATOR WARNS OF FUKUSHIMA THREAT TO U.S. Printer-friendly version “The radiation caused by the failure of the spent fuel pools in the event of another earthquake could reach the West Coast within days.
 That absolutely makes the safe containment and protection of this spent fuel a security issue for the United States.” —Senator Ron Wyden.
 Jet.
 "Nothing like this has ever been attempted" -- Yale Professor: "All of humanity will be threatened for 1000s of years" if rods in Unit 4 pool touch and have nuclear reaction during removal process -- Tepco: "Not clear" if fuel is already damaged.